Kikres/Countries/README.md

   cd Squares
 2. **Backend (API)**

+   Note: Don't forget to add the appsettings.local.json and reflec the structure in appsettings.json but with the key added.

    Navigate to the `Countries.Server` folder to set up and run the .NET backend:

    - Install dependencies and restore the project: